Herb Spotlight - Yarrow

 Recommended Usage:

 It is important to remember that some bodies may react differently than others when using herbal products.
-Our recommended usage amounts are designed to be an average dosage only.
+Our recommended usage amounts are designed to be an average usage only.
 If you have specific concerns about the usage amount or interaction with other medication, please consult with your doctor or health care practitioner prior to using our products.

-Sun God Medicinals products that contain Yarrow:
+Sun God Medicinals' products that contain Yarrow:

-Airmed Loss of Appetite Herbal Tea
+Airmed Digestion Herbal Tea

 Airmed Digestion Herbal Tincture